-Related Companies today announced a five-year, $550 million planned investment in the evolution of Downtown West Palm Beach that will transform CityPlace from a retail and entertainment center to a vibrant community and destination known as Rosemary Square.
-Located adjacent to the Brightline high-speed train station, the 72-acre Rosemary Square neighborhood will offer an array of amenities including expanded programmable public green spaces; state-of-the-art Class A commercial office; modern residences; diverse, experiential retail and culinary offerings; a new hotel; and robust arts and culture programs—culminating in an exceptional new district to live, work and visit in South Florida.
+Related Companies today announced a five-year, $550 million planned investment in the evolution of downtown West Palm Beach that will transform CityPlace from a retail and entertainment center to a vibrant community and destination known as Rosemary Square.
+Located adjacent to the Brightline high-speed train station, the 72-acre Rosemary Square neighborhood will offer an array of amenities including expanded programmable public green spaces, state-of-the-art Class A commercial office space, modern residences, diverse, experiential retail and culinary offerings, a new hotel and robust arts and culture programs—culminating in an exceptional new district to live, work and visit in South Florida.

-This summer, Related breaks ground on 360 Rosemary, a 300,000 square foot class A, LEED Gold office building, adding to West Palm’s booming six million square feet of office space, solidifying the city as the new center of commerce in South Florida, and creating in 1200 additional jobs.
+This summer, Related breaks ground on 360 Rosemary, a 300,000-square-foot LEED Gold Class A office building, adding to West Palm’s booming six million square feet of office space, solidifying the city as the new center of commerce in South Florida and creating 1,200 additional jobs.
 Over the next five years, Rosemary Square will also add a 21-story LEED Gold mixed-use tower to include state-of-the-art luxury residences and commercial space, as well as a second hotel adjacent to the Hilton West Palm Beach.
 These new residential and hospitality offerings, together with Rosemary Square’s shopping, dining and cultural experiences, will support and enhance the entire West Palm community, which has seen a 20 percent employment growth over the last seven years.

 Rosemary Square welcomes an array of new dining and shopping offerings.
-Restaurants from notable chefs and restaurateurs include a 6,000 square foot, award-winning True Food Kitchen specializing in health-minded and seasonally-inspired fare by Dr. Andrew Weil; High Dive, a hip seafood spot featuring locally-sourced fish and produce from Jeremy Bearman, former executive chef of Michelin-starred Rouge Tomate and wife, Cindy Bearman, former Pastry Chef of Jean George’s ABC Kitchen; and Barrio Sangria Bar, a lively sangria and tapas concept by Big Time Restaurant Group.
-Additionally, several local favorites will be added including Tacos & Hip Hop, the beloved food and music concept by Ricky Perez of local taqueria Zipitios, in collaboration with local DJ Steve Pershad; and a new location for The Shack by Field of Greens, the popular, health-conscious grab-and-go that first debuted on the square in 2017.
+Restaurants from notable chefs and restaurateurs include 6,000-square-foot, award-winning True Food Kitchen specializing in health-minded and seasonally-inspired fare by Dr. Andrew Weil; High Dive, a hip seafood spot featuring locally-sourced fish and produce from Jeremy Bearman, former executive chef of Michelin-starred Rouge Tomate, and wife Cindy Bearman, former pastry chef of Jean George’s ABC Kitchen; and Barrio Sangria Bar, a lively sangria and tapas concept by Big Time Restaurant Group.
+Additionally, several local favorites will be added including Tacos & Hip Hop, the beloved food and music concept by Ricky Perez of local taqueria Zipitios, in collaboration with local DJ Steve Pershad, and a new location for The Shack by Field of Greens, the popular, health-conscious grab-and-go that first debuted on the square in 2017.

 Urban design leader Gehl, renowned architect David Manfredi, landscaper Matt Hadden and sustainability consultants Spinnaker Group contributed to the architecture and green spaces.
 Local and international artists will be showcased at Rosemary Square, home to large-scale and interactive design installations.

-Related’s new investment builds on recent additions and enhancements to the neighborhood over the past few years including the highly successful RH West Palm: The Gallery, whose elevated concept transformed the city since opening in November 2017; 400-room Hilton West Palm Beach connected to the Palm Beach County Convention Center; and The Regional, a contemporary bistro concept by James Beard nominee Lindsay Autry.
-CityPlace first opened in 2000 and was widely credited with West Palm’s urban renaissance earning the Urban Land Institute’s Award for Excellence.
-Related continued investing in the area with CityPlace Office Tower in 2008, and opened the Hilton West Palm Beach in 2016.
+Related’s new investment builds on recent additions and enhancements to the neighborhood over the past few years, including the highly successful RH West Palm: The Gallery, an elevated concept that transformed the city since opening in November 2017; 400-room Hilton West Palm Beach connected to the Palm Beach County Convention Center; and The Regional, a contemporary bistro concept by James Beard nominee Lindsay Autry.
+CityPlace first opened in 2000 and was widely credited with West Palm’s urban renaissance, earning the Urban Land Institute’s Award for Excellence.
+Related continued investing in the area with CityPlace Office Tower in 2008 and opened the Hilton West Palm Beach in 2016.
 Due to the hotel’s success, the neighboring convention center did not require taxpayer funding to remain operational for the first time in its history.

-Rosemary Square capitalizes on Related’s long and successful track record for developing large-scale, vibrant mixed-use neighborhoods, which include Hudson Yards and Time Warner Center in New York City; The Grand in Downtown Los Angeles; and the planned Related Santa Clara in Northern California; The 78 in Chicago; and Brent Cross South and Tottenham Hale in London.
+Rosemary Square capitalizes on Related’s long and successful track record for developing large-scale, vibrant mixed-use neighborhoods, which include Hudson Yards and Time Warner Center in New York City, The Grand in downtown Los Angeles, the planned Related Santa Clara in Northern California, The 78 in Chicago and Brent Cross South and Tottenham Hale in London.